glmontano/aiml_notes/Introduction to Neural Networks.md

 - Adapattation is something that AI cannot mimic, which humans can.

 - It's important to remember that a neural network isn't a model and does not mimic the brain, rather, it's inspired by how the brain works.

+# 1.3 Multi-Layer Perceptron

+- One observation in the Perceptron model is that after it has been trained, it will perform a logistic regression.

+- The model is of the form f(w1x1 + ... + wnxn + wn+1).
+A prediction is made from this, and compared to actual result.
+The error is minimized by changed the weights.

+- The language is that once trained - the neuron becomes the perceptron.

+- Once trained on the training dataset, we move we testing as usual

+- We can go a step further by having layers of neurons.
+There is the
+-   Input layer
+-   Hidden layer
+-   Output layer
+-   The neurons are all connected, that is, the output from the input layer enters the hidden layers, which then enters the output layer.
+-   Every neuron will have precedent connections, where each has a weighting, and therefore a weighting optimization
+-   Non-linear results will enter linearing, before a non-linear function is applied and so on
+-   The neurons in a layer may have their parameters in a single set.
+The number of weights on a layer is:
+-       (Number of Precedents + 1) * (Number of Neurons in Layer).
+-       The +1 is to consider the bias term.
+-   The weights may also be called degrees of freedom